moby/moby/docs/sources/introduction/technology.md

 http://index.docker.io) or to your own registry running behind your firewall.

-Using the Docker client, you can search for already published images and then pull them down to your Docker host to build containers from them (or even build on these images).
+Using the Docker client, you can search for already published images and then pull them down to your Docker host to run containers from them (or even build on these images).

 [Docker.io](http://index.docker.io) provides both public and private storage for images.
 Public storage is searchable and can be downloaded by anyone.
-Private repositories are excluded from search results and only you and your users can pull them down and use them to build containers.
+Private repositories are excluded from search results and only you and your users can pull them down and use them to run containers.
 You can [sign up for a plan here](https://index.docker.io/plans).

 To learn more, check out the [Working with Repositories]( http://docs.docker.io/use/workingwithrepository) section from the